Frustrated Mickelson swats moving ball with putter at Open

 Asked if people would find his actions on No. 13 disrespectful, Mickelson said: “It’s meant to take advantage of the rules as best as you can.
 In that situation, I was just going back and forth.
 I would gladly take the two shots over continuing that display.”

+As for walking off the green chuckling, he insisted: “How can you not laugh?
+It’s funny.”

-AP Golf Writer Doug Ferguson and Sports Writer Jimmy Golen contributed to this report.
+AP Golf Writer Doug Ferguson, AP Sports Columnist Tim Dahlberg and AP Sports Writer Jimmy Golen contributed to this report.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.